BotsDocs/mail/docs/faq.md

 ## I could not install the bot, what can I do?

 Join our [support server](https://discord.gg/aUNhdFD) and leave your questions.
 We will help you to set up the bot.

+## How can I configure who can see the created threads?

+Just edit the permissions of the ModMail category and allow the role or users you like to view channels and to send messages.